Delhi in a Day With Kids: A Child Friendly Itinerary

 Jantar Mantar is an open area without much shade, so skip it if it’s really hot.

 I recommend buying your ticket in advance on the Archeological Survey of India website.
-Tickets are INR 250, children under 15 are free.
-If you have to buy your tickets on site, make sure you go to the foreigner ticket window – the lines are always shorter.
-Tickets at the site are INR 300.
+If you buy tickets on site, make sure you go to the foreigner ticket window – the lines are always shorter.

 Connaught Place inner circle, Delhi with people walking around in winter coats, a good place to bring kids for shopping with a day in Delhi